polskiedev/my-react-test/playground_0_vite/readme.txt

-x npm install --save-dev cross-env x npm install --save-dev @types/node x npm install dotenv
+x npm install --save-dev cross-env x npm install --save-dev @types/node x npm install dotenv npm install webpack webpack-cli webpack-dev-server --save-dev npm i file-loader
+=> will be used in webpack for processing image npm install --save-dev @vitejs/plugin-legacy
+=> will be used in vite.config to skip processing images, will leave it to webpack
 =========
 cross-env is for forcing application environment (.env)
 @types/node is for reading/using environment vars